Smile-SA/elasticsuite/README.md

 ### ⚠️ Magento versions compatibility :

-Due to several changed in Magento 2.4.0, we cannot ensure compatibility between ElasticSuite <2.10 and Magento >=2.4.0 versions.
+Due to several changes in Magento 2.4.0, we cannot ensure compatibility between ElasticSuite <2.10 and Magento >=2.4.0 versions.

+Moreover, a breaking change was introduced between **2.4.0 and 2.4.1** :
-If your project is based on **Magento >= 2.4.0**, you can start working with ElasticSuite today using the latest **2.10.x release**.
+- if your project is based on **Magento >= 2.4.1**, you can start working with ElasticSuite today using the latest **2.10.x release**
+- if your project is based on **Magento = 2.4.0**, the latest Elasticsuite release you can use is the **2.10.1**

 **Which version should I use ?**